sarvarunajvm/ideal-goggles/USER_MANUAL.md

 ---

-Thank you for using Photo Search System!
-We hope it makes finding your memories effortless. 📸
+Thank you for using Ideal Goggles!
+We hope it makes finding your memories effortless. 🥽

 **Last Updated**: 2025-09-29
 **Version**: 1.0.8